-Living with parent, guardian, or other responsible relative within driving distance of the University,

-Married or a parent with custody of children,
+- Living with parent, guardian, or other responsible relative within driving distance of the campus, - Married or a parent with custody of children, - 21 years of age prior to matriculation (first entering) at St. Andrews, - In need of accommodations beyond what St. Andrews can provide.

-21 years of age prior to matriculation (first entering) at St. Andrews, submitted to the Dean of Students (or designee) at least 30 days prior to the first day of classes of the semester for which the exception is intended.
+Requests for special permission to reside off-campus will be handled on an individual basis.
+Written requests specifying significant documented reasons for living off campus should be submitted to the Dean of Students (or designee) at least 30 days prior to the first day of classes of the semester for which the exception is intended.
 Students living off campus without permission risk loss of financial aid and conduct action.